 - 1. The UE A originates a call in the CS domain to party-B according to standard origination procedures. - 2.
 The MSC Server responds with a Call Proceeding message and begins to set up the CS Bearer Control Signalling Path. - 3.
 The MSC-Server fetches an IP Multimedia Routing Number (IMRN) via IN (e.g. CAMEL) and routes the call towards the user's home IMS network using the IMRN via an MGCF. - 4.
 The MGCF initiates an INVITE towards the I-CSCF in the home IMS of the originating ICS user. - 5.
 The I-CSCF routes the INVITE based on one of the following standard procedures specified in "PSI based Application Server termination direct and PSI based Application Server termination indirect" procedures in TS 23.228 [2] either directly to the SCC AS or via the S-CSCF. - 6.
 When the INVITE arrives at the SCC AS, it invokes a B2BUA, terminating the UE A leg and originating the Remote Leg for presenting an IMS session towards the B-party on behalf of UE A. The SCC AS creates an INVITE containing the SDP received from MGCF, indicating CS voice or voice and video media.
 The original called number and the calling party number are used to setup the outgoing call leg to party-B in accordance with the AS origination procedure defined in clause 5.6.5 of TS 23.228 [2].
-The SCC AS sends the INVITE back to S-CSCF. - NOTE: The method for discovery of original called number and calling party number at the SCC AS if ISUP does not provide this information is implementation dependant.
-This can be realized by interactions between the SCC AS and the SCF (e.g. gsmSCF); however this interaction is outside the scope of this specification. - 7-8.
+If required the SCC AS adds User Location Information (e.g. CGI or SAI) and/or UE Time Zone Information to the INVITE.
+The SCC AS sends the INVITE back to S-CSCF. - NOTE 1: The method for discovery of original called number and calling party number at the SCC AS if ISUP does not provide this information is implementation dependant.
+This can be realized by interactions between the SCC AS and the SCF (e.g. gsmSCF); however this interaction is outside the scope of this specification. - NOTE 2: The method for determining User Location Information (e.g. CGI or SAI) and/or UE Time Zone Information at the SCC AS is implementation dependant.
+This can be realized by interactions between the SCC AS and the SCF (e.g. gsmSCF).
+The SCC AS can also retrieve the User Location Information (e.g. CGI or SAI) and/or UE Time Zone Information from the MSC via the HSS as specified in TS 29.328 [48] and as described in clause 4.2.4a of TS 23.228 [2]. - 7-8.
 The S-CSCF sends the INVITE further for completion of the call toward the remote end.
 For video call, to complete the session and bearer setup, the specific handling as described in clause 7.3.2.1.1 applies.